HarperDB/documentation/docs/harperdb-studio/manage-schemas-browse-data.md

 Deleting a table is permanent and irreversible.
 Deleting a table removes all data within it.

 1) Select the desired schema from the schemas section.
-2) Click the minus icon (Browse Remove Button) at the top right of the tables section.
+2) Click the minus icon at the top right of the tables section.
 3) Identify the appropriate table to delete and click the red minus sign in the same row.
 4) Click the red check mark to confirm deletion.